hanishkvc/prgs-rustland-tester-fuzzerk/README.md

 * one which allows its members to modify themselves (rather their internal context).
 Currently one cant use the same instance of such muttable fuzzers more than once.
+Later may add
+  * [SingleThreaded] use RefCell and Rc to allow pushing Rust memory safety checks wrt multiple references and their use to occur dynamically at runtime, especially when muttable references are requried.
-(Later may add a RefCount and if reqd mutex to allow it to be chained more than once and also inturn to be used from a multithreaded context).
+  * [MultiThreading safe] Use Arc (AutomicRC) and mutex to allow it to be chained more than once and inturn to be used from a multithreaded context.

 * one which expects its members to work, without updating/modifying any of their internal context.
 Such fuzzer instances can be reused as